Power and Abuse: The Irish Struggle (Part I)

-While the war may have started due to English infiltration into certain areas and taking on public positions, as the war rolled on, the English Crown started to tax the Irish and deny them certain civil liberties, such as the ability to practice the Catholic faith (Dorney, 2019).
+The war may have started due to English infiltration into certain areas and taking on public positions.
+As the war went on, the English Crown started to tax the Irish and deny them certain civil liberties, such as the ability to practice the Catholic faith (Dorney, 2019).
 This issue infuriated the Irish lords, such as O’Neill and other fighters.
 The Irish fought for their own ability to govern, the preservation of their leadership and in effect, their independence.
 Despite some of the Irish advances earlier in the war and arrival of a Spanish fleet, the tide turned against the Irish in 1601.

 The Battle of Kinsale in 1601 commenced with an unexpected number of Spanish troops, in a place that was not ideal as an adequate position or climate for warfare (Kinsale is a southern coast town in County Cork) and without the full support of the Papacy.
 One of the most immediate issues on the Spanish arrival at Kinsale was the strategic position of the English in Cork that easily entrapped the Spanish (McGurk, 2001).
-Additional fighting continued through the ladder part of 1601, but the pressure, casualties, and captures were too much for the Irish and Spanish to handle.
+Additional fighting continued through the latter part of 1601, but the pressure, casualties, and captures were too much for the Irish and Spanish to handle.
 As a result, many fled to Spain or went back to Ulster to protect their properties (Dorney, 2019).
 What they discovered upon their return to Ulster was famine because of England’s scorched earth policy to win the war (Tenace, 2019).

 Queen Elizabeth and thus, the House of Tudor, died on March 24, 1603.
 The English captured Hugh O’Neill on March 30, 1603.
-Eventually, the English pardoned O'Neill and permitted him to return to Ulster but stripped of his title of Earl of Tyrone.
+Eventually, the English pardoned O'Neill and permitted him to return to Ulster but stripped him of his title of Earl of Tyrone.
 In turn, O’Neill promised loyalty to the English Crown.
-The defeat of the Irish essentially ended the Gaelic culture and created opportunities for the English to make Ireland more English and Protestant (Dorney, 2019).
+The defeat of the Irish essentially eroded and ended the Gaelic culture and created opportunities for the English to make Ireland more English and Protestant (Dorney, 2019).